jbearak/tree-sitter-stata/README.md

 - **Syntax highlighting** - Accurate highlighting for Stata code including commands, macros, strings, and comments
 - **Code parsing** - Incremental parsing for real-time editor features
-- **Editor integration** - Used by the Sight Zed extension and other tree-sitter compatible editors
+- **Editor integration** - Can be used with any editor that supports tree-sitter grammars

+### Related Repositories:

+- [Zed-Stata](https://github.com/jbearak/zed-stata) - A Zed editor extension for Stata that uses this grammar
+- [Sight](https://github.com/jbearak/sight) - A language server and VS Code extension for Stata

 ### Supported File Types